MolecularAI/REINVENT4/README.md

-This will be the new place for REINVENT after a preprint has been submitted.
+This will be the new place for REINVENT after the preprint has been submitted (expected in the 2nd week of November 2023).

 REINVENT 4